Trace evidence: Problems

-False positives and contamination by subsequent handling or nearby objects (e.g. mixing of blood from victim and attacker), for example, are problems owing to the presence of many common substances and the necessity of human involvement in the collection of trace evidence.
+False positives and contamination by subsequent handling or nearby objects (e.g. mixing of blood from victim and attacker), are problems of many common substances and the necessity of human involvement in the collection of trace evidence.
 Both can occur with DNA traces and fingerprints, and therefore evidence should be collected, analyzed, and presented in accordance with established guidelines.
 Partial fingerprints are even more vulnerable to false positives.
 Samples from accidents or crimes should therefore be protected as much as possible by enclosure in a sealable container as soon as possible, after an incident is under investigation.

+In terms of scientific research that is being conducted for trace evidence, there are many gaps and a lot that remains to be done.
+No standards and methodologies have been created to determine physical fit between two piece of evidence and consistency of work conducted from various analysts.
+Therefore, it is up to the analysts discretion to determine how likely it is that the two samples came from the same source.
+The Organization of Scientific Area Committees (OSAC) have clarified that future research must be conducted to create methods for quality of fit and error rates.